 Twenty-seven years have passed since the wall came down.
 This blog is not meant to be a history lesson (and I do love history!)
 That was for the generation who were born after the Berlin wall who will know nothing of its infamy part from what is written in history.

 The Berlin Wall

-The wall was a depressing reminder of how political beliefs impact on the freedoms of people.
-These were my thoughts as my backpacking buddy and I travelled via train from Bochum, West Germany into East Germany on July 11, 1989 enroute to West Berlin.
+The wall was a depressing reminder of how political beliefs impact the freedoms of people.
+These were my thoughts as my backpacking buddy and I traveled via train from Bochum, West Germany into East Germany on July 11, 1989, enroute to West Berlin.
 This 161 kilometre rail corridor was our easiest access into West Berlin.
-Despite it being 1989 the houses looked like they were frozen in a post war apocalypse – very little modernisation since the end of WWII.
+Despite it being 1989 the houses looked like they were frozen in a post-war apocalypse – very little modernization since the end of WWII.
 The cars also appeared to be trapped in a time warp.
-From my observations East Germans had limited choice when it came to motor vehicles.
+From my observations, East Germans had limited choice when it came to motor vehicles.
 Barbed wire snaked threateningly over the tops of the walls as the train rattled through the East German countryside.
-Reminding me of a jail at home where the walled perimeter harboured curls of silver barbed wire, to discourage prisoners with the notions of scaling the walls to escape.
+Reminding me of jail at home where the walled perimeter harboured curls of silver barbed wire, to discourage prisoners with the notions of scaling the walls to escape.